-In operation of the aforesaid Starwindow or similar service configuration, primary data including audio data is transmitted to a centralized server that substantially immediately retransmits the primary data to client devices of designated parties to a given session, independently of communication or command protocol employed; thus, the primary data as timecritical audio data is never acknowledged in the Starwindow or similar service and a given recipient client device is never made to wait to receive the retransmitted primary data, and 60 the secondary data as less time-critical video data is transmitted via the Starwindow or similar service without blocking or flooding network connections or any CPU of recipient devices of the parties to the session, because it is controlled by acknowledgements.
-Beneficially, the acknowledgements can 65 delay sending/transmission of the next packet, and from the delay there can be deduced how well the data has been communicated and/or how much time it takes to process the data ( in order to make a decision as to whether or not the amount of data should be decreased, for example by lowering the quality or reducing the size of the image.
+In operation of the aforesaid Starwindow or similar service configuration, primary data including audio data is transmitted to a centralized server that substantially immediately retransmits the primary data to client devices of designated parties to a given session, independently of communication or command protocol employed; thus, the primary data as timecritical audio data is never acknowledged in the Starwindow or similar service and a given recipient client device is never 55 made to wait to receive the retransmitted primary data, and the secondary data as less time-critical video data is transmitted via the Starwindow or similar service without blocking or flooding network connections or any CPU of recipient devices of the parties to the session, because it is controlled by 60 acknowledgements.
+Beneficially, the acknowledgements can delay sending/transmission of the next packet, and from the delay there can be deduced how well the data has been communicated and/or how much time it takes to process the data in order to make a decision as to whether or not the amount of 65 data should be decreased, for example by lowering the quality or reducing the size of the image.
+With the help of acknowledgements, both data transmission and data processing can be monitored, and based on these observations, image quality or size (which also often influences the quality) can be altered.

-The aforesaid secondary data is transmitted by a given client device of a party to the session to be received at the 5 centralized server; the centralized server retransmits to other parties of the given session which send acknowledgements to confirm receipt of the retransmitted secondary data.
-By controlling such flow of the secondary data, the Starwindow or similar service is capable of avoiding congesting low-end 10 networks, which may have limited data bandwidth, and blocking low-end CPU's with too much data in too short a time.
-In contradistinction, many known contemporary protocols intended for real-time communication often work only in session between two mutual participants; when more partici- 15 pants join a given session, data processing required becomes too demanding for the participants regarding CPU's of their client devices as well as for network infrastructures conveying data flows associated with the given session.
-Embodiments as herewith described in this disclosure, for example 20 implemented as a Starwindow service, avoid causing excess demands on CPU's of client devices by controlling data to be retransmitted in such a way that client devices of parties which have weaker capacity to process data received thereat remain in session.
+The aforesaid secondary data is transmitted by a given client device of a party to the session to be received at the centralized server; the centralized server retransmits to other parties of the given session which send acknowledgements to confirm receipt and processing of the retransmitted secondary data.
+By controlling such flow of the secondary data, the Starwindow or similar service is capable of avoiding congesting low-end networks, which may have limited data bandwidth, and blocking low-end CPU's with too much data in too short a time.
+In contradistinction, many known contemporary protocols intended for real-time communication often work only in session between two mutual participants; when more participants join a given session, data processing required becomes too demanding for the participants regarding CPU's of their client devices as well as for network infrastructures conveying data flows associated with the given session.
+Embodiments as herewith described in this disclosure, for example implemented as a Starwindow service, avoid caus- 20 ing excess demands on CPU's of client devices by controlling data to be retransmitted in such a way that client devices of parties which have weaker capacity to process data received thereat remain in session.